Moreno-R/Python-Password-Generator/README.md

 HOW TO USE:   💻🚥❔

-1. Save the code provided in this respository to your computer (make sure you remember the exact location).
+1. Save the code provided in this respository.
 2. Run the script!